Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

 TODO 11 Aug 2025:
-- in processAllTasks, is if sudo $BRAINSTORM_MODULE_ALGOS_DIR/processNpubs.sh; then the correct pagth?
 - does generateNpubs, the task that's in js, not sh, cause crash?
 - who processAllTasks use so many if sude commands?
 Why did script seem to pause in reconciliation?
 - taskQueueManager and relayed tasks still need to incorporate structured logging